Czech Republic

 - Permanent residence: Yes

-After five years of continuous legal residence (with absences inside statutory limits), permanent residence for third-country nationals becomes realistic for many tracks, followed years later by naturalisation with Czech language and integration tests.
+After five years of continuous lawful stay (within absence limits), permanent residence is realistic for many tracks.
+Citizenship comes later with Czech language and integration tests.

 Practical difficulty